rollup/awesome/README.md

 - [skypack-resolver](https://github.com/vinicius73/rollup-plugin-pika-resolver) - Use [Skypack CDN](https://skypack.dev/) for external dependencies.
 - [web-worker-loader](https://github.com/darionco/rollup-plugin-web-worker-loader) - Package Workers for NodeJS and the browser.

-### Other File Imports
+## Other File Import Plugins

-Plugins which allow importing other types of files as modules.
+*Plugins which allow importing other types of files as modules.*

 - [file-as-blob](https://gitlab.com/IvanSanchez/rollup-plugin-file-as-blob) – Import a file as a `blob:` URL.
 - [glsl](https://github.com/vwochnik/rollup-plugin-glsl) - Import GLSL shaders as compressed strings.